benwiz/blog/_posts/2018-12-21-how-to-install-openframeworks.md

 - Clone openFrameworks from its GitHup repo
 - Download and extract _projectGenerator_ from the official release

-## Step 1: Install Dependencies: Xcode, command line tools, and wget
+## Step 1: Install Dependencies - Xcode, command line tools, and wget

 Download Xcode from the [app store](https://itunes.apple.com/us/app/xcode/id497799835?mt=12).
 Then, install Xcode's command line tools with the following command.